SampleEnvironment/SECoP/protocol/specification/messages/heartbeat.rst

     a space and should be short and not be re-used.
 It may be omitted.
 The reply will contain exactly the same id.

-    A SEC node replies with a `pong` message with a `data-report` of a null value.
+    A SEC node replies with a `pong` message with a :ref:`data-report` of a null value.
     The :ref:`qualifiers` part SHOULD only contain the timestamp (as member "t") if the SEC node supports timestamping.
 This can be used to synchronize the time between ECS and SEC node.